the discbox packaging warped my LP's over time... total bummer.

 Nude was my initial instant favourite on the album and I think the spacey arrangement is lovely - probably helps that I'm not a mega-obsessive fan and had no awareness of previous versions of the song.
 Reckoner and Weird Fishes have taken the lead in my affections in the years since IR was released.

-― I wish to incorporate disco into my small business (chap), Thursday, 3 January 2013 18:06 (three years ago) Permalink
+― I wish to incorporate disco into my small business (chap), Thursday, 3 January 2013 18:06 (four years ago) Permalink

 The "Live From The Basement" versions are even better, adding a missing human element.